Slowing Down

 Ritardando by the sense of expanding space

 Imagine that each of the final quarter-note chords are symbolized by one of the dots on the balloon.
 The spider is running at top speed with its legs moving too fast to follow, but it is so tiny (do you know those orange summer spiders?), that it moves past the dots at about the adagio suggested by the composer.
-Upon reaching each dot, the next chord is sounded.
+Imagine that upon reaching each dot, the next chord is sounded.
 But while the spider maintains a constant speed, the balloon is being blown up slowly and gradually and, in consequence, the balloon skin stretches and expands, the dots grow further from one another, and so the duration of the spider’s progress to each subsequent dot is increasing.

 Obviously there are many other images besides spiders and raisins and you just have to find one that is convincing for you and your students.